fvaleri/strimzi-debugging/sessions/002/README.md

 ```

 When the cluster is ready (rolling update is complete), clients just need to trust the external CA and they will be able
 to connect.
-In our case, we need to trust the self-signed certificate.
+In our case, we don't have a CA, so we just need to trust the self-signed certificate.

 ```sh
 $ BOOTSTRAP_SERVERS=$(kubectl get routes my-cluster-kafka-bootstrap -o jsonpath="{.status.ingress[0].host}"):443 \